pyca/cryptography/docs/x509/reference.rst

     This is the interface against which all the following extension types are registered.

+    .. attribute:: oid

+        :type: :class:`ObjectIdentifier`

+        Returns the OID associated with the given extension type.

 .. class:: KeyUsage(digital_signature, content_commitment, key_encipherment, data_encipherment, key_agreement, key_cert_sign, crl_sign, encipher_only, decipher_only)

     .. versionadded:: 0.9